cnorick/curse-of-strahd-notes/Locations/Yester Hill (Y).md

 Treasure.

-The rocks of the cairn are heavy but can be rolled aside, revealing a [blood spear](https://longo.com.br/5e/items.html#blood%20spear_cos) lying amid Kavan's moldy bones.
+The rocks of the cairn are heavy but can be rolled aside, revealing a [[Blood Spear of Kavan]] lying amid Kavan's moldy bones.
 Any creature can wield the spear, but only the character chosen by Kavan to wield it gains a +2 bonus to attack and damage rolls made with this magic weapon.

 ## Maps